splynx/docs/files/en/finance/apply_credit/apply_credit.md

 How to apply Credit to future invoices
 ====================================

-Sometimes your customer has a positive account balance, it is not enough for the next payment, but he wants to use it to reduce the invoice amount.
+In certain cases, you may have a customer with a positive balance however it is not enough to pay for the cost of their services on the next invoice.
+So the customer wants this positive balance to be deducted from the next invoice.
+Let's use an example to illustrate the process of applying credit to a customer's account.

 For example, the customer's account balance is $10:

 ![Preview](1.png)

-from transactions you can see the same, his first payment was more than invoiced amount:
+From the list of transactions you can see That the customer's first payment was more than invoiced amount:

 ![Preview](2.png)

-from the Services you can see the tariff price is $35:
+From the Services tab, you can see the tariff price is $35:

 ![Preview](3.png)

-and the same price you will see on the next charge (invoice):
+If you were to charge the customer for the next invoice, you will see the price of the service again on the invoice preview:

 ![Preview](4.png)

-To solve this issue and apply $10 to the future invoice, you have to go through the next steps:
+To resolve this issue and apply $10 credit to the future invoice,  the next steps should be taken:

-1. Create a Debit transaction with the same Total as account balance (Description and Category they don't matter):
+1. Create a Debit transaction with the same Total as account balance (Description and Category doesn't really matter, this is for your personal reference):

 ![Preview](5.png)

-2. Create a Credit transaction with the same Total as account balance, but it's **critical to turn on "To invoice" toggle**:
+2. Create a Credit transaction with the same Total as account balance, but it's **critical to turn on the "To invoice" toggle**:

 ![Preview](6.png)

-That's all you need - only two transactions.
-Then we can check customer`s balance (it's the same - $10):
+That's all you need to do  - only two transactions.
+Then we can check the customer's balance (it's the same - $10):

 ![Preview](7.png)

-At last, you can create a future invoice via "To Charge" button or just wait for a Billing day and the system will automatically create it:
+The final step will be to charge the customer for the future invoice with the "Charge & Invoice" button in the Billing overview tab or simply wait for the next billing day for the system to create the invoice automatically:

 ![Preview](8.png)

-As you can see - a new invoice includes Credit correction transaction and reduced total amount.
+As you can see - the new invoice includes the Credit correction transaction and the reduced total amount.

-Notice: Please don't worry if preview via To Charge button will not show the Credit transaction - it's normal.
-The invoice will be correct, with Credit transaction in any way.
+_Notice: Please don't worry if the preview via the Charge & invoice button does not show the Credit transaction - it is normal.
+The invoice will be correct, with Credit transaction if these steps were taken._